setu-standards/documentation/app/docs/purchase-to-pay-v2/review-public.md

 ![](Q&A.png)

 A login is required to submit your comments, but logging in can be done with an existing Microsoft, LinkedIn, Google or GitHub.
-Only your e-mail address will be have with us, so we can get in contact with you if we have other questions about your review comment(s).
+Only your e-mail address will be visible for us, so we can get in contact with you if we have other questions about your review comment(s).